Manan-Joshi750/HTML_CSS/README.md

 2. Hand consists of a palm, thumb, and four fingers styled with CSS.
 3. Fingers use keyframe animations to simulate tapping motion.
 4. Background is a radial gradient from white to light cyan.

+**13. Card Design**

+1. Features visually appealing cards with images, tags, text, and a button.
+2. Uses rounded corners, soft colors, and Google Fonts for a sleek look.
+3. Includes hover effects for engaging user interaction.
+4. Easily adaptable for portfolios, blogs, or product displays.